proxmox/ceph/ceph/doc/dev/developer_guide/testing_integration_tests/tests-integration-testing-teuthology-intro.rst

 Convolution operator
 ^^^^^^^^^^^^^^^^^^^^

-The convolution operator, implemented as an empty file called ``%``, tells teuthology to construct a test matrix from yaml facets found in subdirectories below the directory containing the operator.
+The convolution operator, implemented as a (typically empty) file called ``%``, tells teuthology to construct a test matrix from yaml facets found in subdirectories below the directory containing the operator.

 For example, the `ceph-deploy suite